World Organisation for Animal Health: Origin and founding

-The 1990s witnessed the signing of various agreements with the OIE and organisations worldwide.
-In 1998, the OIE accepted a formal cooperation with the World Trade Organisation.
-The Agreement on the Application of Sanitary and Phytosanitary Measures, also known as the SPS Agreement, clearly defined the OIE as the reference organisation for animal health and zoonoses whereby Members are required to base sanitary or phytosanitary measures on international standards, guidelines, and recommendations.
+The 1990s witnessed the signing of various agreements with the OIE and organizations worldwide.
+In 1998, the OIE accepted a formal cooperation with the World Trade Organization.
+The Agreement on the Application of Sanitary and Phytosanitary Measures, also known as the SPS Agreement, clearly defined the OIE as the reference organization for animal health and zoonoses whereby Members are required to base sanitary or phytosanitary measures on international standards, guidelines, and recommendations.

 After this, governments began to understand the importance of the Organisation.
 Between 1990 and 1999, 41 countries became Members.
 Set up between 1991 and 1999, the Regional Representations, for Asia and the Pacific (1971, then 1991), Eastern Europe (1994), the Americas (1997), and, lastly, the Middle East (1999) and Africa (1999) have allowed the Organisation to keep abreast of the challenges of its Members.